-care, or the provision of care by kafala in another Contracting State.66 This consultation is initiated when an authority having jurisdiction under the Convention contemplates the placement of the child abroad in another Contracting State.
-For the types of cases with which this document is concerned, such placement may be contemplated for an unaccompanied or separated child in his or her State of origin or in another State, subject to immigration rules allowing for the child to enter and reside in the State concerned.
+in another Contracting State.
+For the types of cases with which this document is concerned, such placement may be contemplated for an unaccompanied or separated child in his or hertheir State of origin or in another State, subject to immigration rules allowing for the child to enter and reside in the State concerned.

-"This consultation gives a power to review67 the decision to the authority of the receiving State, and allows the authorities to determine in advance the conditions under which the child will stay in the receiving State, in particular in respect of immigration laws in force in that State, or even in the sharing of the costs involved in carrying out the placement measure.
-The text sets it out that the consultation will be with the Central Authority or other competent authority of the receiving State, and that it will be demonstrated by the furnishing to that authority of a report on the child's situation and by the reasons for the proposed placement or provision of care."
+"This consultation gives a power to review83 the decision to the authority of the receiving State, and allows the authorities to determine in advance the conditions under which the child will stay in the receiving State, in particular in respect of immigration laws in force in that State, or even in the sharing of the costs involved in carrying out the placement measure.
+The text sets it out that the consultation will be with the Central Authority or other competent authority of the receiving State, and that it will be demonstrated by the furnishing to that authority of a report on the child's situation and by the reasons for the proposed placement or provision of care."84